-Should a customer fail to keep its account current, the Company has a right to suspend the Customer’s service and continue billing until sufficient payment has been received to bring the Customer’s account to current.
+(b) Restoration of Service: Should a customer fail to keep its account current, the Company has a right to suspend the Customer’s service and continue billing until sufficient payment has been received to bring the Customer’s account to current.
 If the service is suspended due to a Customer’s non-payment, the Company will not restore service until all charges are paid in full.
 A minimum $100.00 restoration fee will be charged by the Company.
-Should the Customer fail to pay the Company all outstanding amounts due within ten (10) days following suspension, the Company may disconnect service, reclaim all Company owned IP addresses, all public IP addresses assigned by the Company to the Customer, and hardware, and charge all applicable Early Termination Fees, as referenced in Section 5.
+Should the Customer fail to pay the Company all outstanding amounts due within ten (10) days following suspension, the Company may disconnect service, reclaim all Company owned IP addresses, all public IP addresses assigned by the Company to the Customer, and hardware, and charge all applicable Early Termination Fees.
 If service is disconnected but can be restored, the Company will only do so at the Customer’s written request after all charges including a minimum $500.00 restoration charge are paid.

 Non-recurring charges for Business lines, per line, are:

 Suspension Charge $ 75.00

 Billing Discontinuation – Complex $ 89.99